 4.2 Have A Linen Closet

 While keeping your bed linens, it’s good to have a designated space such as linen closet to store them.
 With it, you can immediately know where to put away your washed bed linen.
-Having a home for everything is the key to organization.
+Having a home for everything is the key to an organization.

 One way you can further organize your closet, is to place your linens in baskets or storage bags, and label them for easy identification.
 This is ideal for a family, as there won’t be a hassle figuring our who owns a certain set.